jchoomalu/Symbol-Saga-RPG/README.md

 HTML, CSS, JavaScript and jQuery.
 I relied on Bootstrap 5 for responsiveness, Semantic UI for consistent stlying and animeJS for battle animations.

+### Map Editor

+In collaboration with Sebastian Oliveres Coster